Deltares/hydromt/docs/dev/architecture/architecture.rst

 1. **Resolve URIs** - Using a :class:`URIResolver`, it determines the actual file paths or URLs for the requested data.
 This supports flexible backends, such as local directories, cloud storage, or web APIs.
 2. **Load data** - The resolved URIs are passed to a :class:`Driver`, which reads the raw data into a Python object like an :class:`xarray.Dataset` or :class:`geopandas.GeoDataFrame`.
-3. **Transform and standardize** - The loaded data are passed through a :class:`DataAdapter`, which applies consistent transformations (e.g., variable renaming, regridding, slicing, or unit conversion) to produce a uniform HydroMT representation.
+3. **Transform and standardize** - The loaded data are passed through a :class:`DataAdapter`, which applies consistent transformations (e.g., variable renaming, temporal/spatial slicing, or unit conversion) to produce a uniform HydroMT representation.

-This layered design allows the DataCatalog to stay lightweight and declarative — it only stores metadata (e.g., names, paths, data types, parameters), while the DataSource performs the operational work needed to translate those definitions into usable model inputs.
+This layered design allows the DataCatalog to stay lightweight and declarative — it only stores attributes and metadata (e.g., names, paths, data types, parameters), while the DataSource performs the operational work needed to translate those definitions into usable model inputs.

 See also: